 Q: Are there any restrictions in major declaration?

 A: There is no competition nor quota.
 Students can choose their majors freely.
 A few admission conditions only apply to Architectural Studies and Urban Studies.

 Immanuel Kant (1724–1804) defined enlightenment as having the freedom to use one’s own reason in all matters.
 Prof. Chiu Chi-yue, Dean of the Faculty of Social Science, said, ‘We inspire and enlighten.
 We strive to create social knowledge that is communicable, innovative, rigorous and socially relevant; knowledge that improves the well-being of the individuals and that of society; knowledge that will be taught globally; and knowledge that will inform policies and transform societies.’

 The one-year untrammelled pursuit of social knowledge was a fascinating experience to Jasmine.
 ‘I could assess my ability and examine my own interest thoroughly, so as to ensure that the major declared would be the most suitable subject for me.
 The orientation programme and ongoing academic counselling sessions are definitely helpful.’
 There is no pre-set quota for the major subjects.
-The broad-based students do not need to compete against each other for their intended majors.
+Social Science Broad-based students do not need to compete against each other for their intended majors.
 They may choose any of the following majors to continue their studies from Year 2 onwards.